Four Things Done and Taught in Churches that Harm Christians-

 Sigh.

-Being honest and truthful is good (Leviticus 19:11, Colossians 3:9) However, honesty really just the entry-level version of walking in truth that even the average heathen aspires to.
+Being honest and truthful is good (Leviticus 19:11, Colossians 3:9).
+That being said, not lying really just the entry-level version of walking in truth that even the average heathen aspires to.

 Fully walking in truth is impossible if we don’t know what’s actually true.